-The registration officer signs electronically a certification request token followed by sending the signed certification request to the system generating certificates, launching the certificate generating procedure on an qualified electronic signature/seal creation device.
+The registration officer signs electronically a certification request token followed by sending the signed certification request to the system generating certificates, launching the certificate generating procedure.

-The registration authority operator personifies the card by securing it with generating PIN and PUK codes to the card in a sealed envelope.
+When a key pair is generated by EuroCert on a cryptographic card the RA operator personifies the card by securing it with generating PIN and PUK codes to the card in a sealed envelope.
 Certificates are given directly to a subscriber or via an authorised person in case of qualified certificates for electronic seal.